-Teachers are required to submit their grading standards, rules and/or regulations for establishing a student's grade in their classes to the principal prior to the first day of classes.
+Teachers are required to submit their grading standards, rules and/or regulations for establishing a student's grade in their classes to the principal within two weeks after classes begin.
 No grade will be assigned without a plan having been approved by the principal.
 A teacher shall adhere to his/her grading standards when assigning grades to students.

-Teachers are required to provide grading standards, make-up procedures, classroom standards, and other procedures that affect grades in written form to the students they are instructing by the end of the second week of classes/10 days.
+Teachers are required to provide grading standards, make-up procedures, classroom standards, and other procedures that affect grades in written form to the students they are instructing by the end of the second week of classes.